biniya1mmerkin2/Online_Room_Reservation/README.md

 # Online_Room_Reservation
-# online room reservation by using html bootstrap css  javascript and php backend
-1,create a database with the same name as the name of sql file in the project folder 2,import the sql file run in the localhost/webOnlineReservation/index.php use the admin username : admin admin password: admin
+online room reservation by using html bootstrap css  javascript and php backend 1 create a database with the same name as the name of sql file in the project folder 2 import the sql file run in the localhost/webOnlineReservation/index.php use the admin username : admin admin password: admin